lamboley/TradeSkillUIImproved/README.md

 ## Bugs know

 * Filter check box are not cleaned when you change of profession (will be fixed in v1.0.3).
-* Actually you cannot hide header and subheader, only the recipe can be hided (will be fixed in v1.0.3).
+* Actually you cannot hide header and sub-header, only the recipe can be hided (will be fixed in v1.0.3).

 ## Issues